mgeduld/lear-notes/README.md

 - Interview with editor of the Cambridge edition: https://www.youtube.com/watch?v=KTBRodbVdp0
 - *Shakespeare's Imagery* by Caroline Spurgeon
 - *Prefaces to Shakespeare* by Harley Granville-Barker
+- *King Lear in Brooklyn* by Michael Pennington